adaapp/sqa-nov-2021-team5/README.md

 8) Create many utility files that help us remove duplicate code from multiple files.
 9) Seperate all the service calls into a seperate file.
 10) Thoroughly format each line of code which `prettier` can help us with.

+## Definiton of Done

+Upon completing any user story, we will see whether the Product has met the Definiton of Done.
+DoD (Definiton of Done) includes the conditions and criteria that the software solution has to meet in order to be accepted by the customer.
+What Done means to us is that the code is developed to our standards, reviewed, implemented with Test-Drive Devleopment, tested with 100 percent test automation, integrated and documented.

+We need to check whether the user story is compliant with the initial assumptions of the single backlog item, which it was described in.
+On this stage we also control quality of written code and check if all necessary elements of our process were carried out, here is our checklist:

+- Produced code for presumed functionalities
+- Assumptions of User Story met
+- Project builds without errors
+- Unit tests written and passing
+- Project deployed on the test environment identical to production platform
+- Tests on devices/browsers listed in the project assumptions passed
+- Feature ok-ed by UX designer
+- QA performed & issues resolved
+- Feature is tested against acceptance criteria
+- Feature ok-ed by Scrum Master
+- Refactoring completed
+- Any configuration or build changes documented
+- Documentation updated
+- Peer Code Review performed